Hate Crimes

 Ensure any incident of bullying is tackled swiftly – follow your setting’s policy and procedures.

 Create an environment based on equality and informed choice – provide information to allow pupils to make informed choices.
-It is well established that success in learning within a supportive community can tackle prejudice and inequality.
+It’s well established that success in learning within a supportive setting community can tackle prejudice and inequality.

 Provide resources to assist reporting – hate crime is a serious offence.
 No pupil or staff member should suffer victimisation.
 The setting community should have access to internal and external reporting, such as online reporting.